How to Make, Manage, and Sign Contracts in Confluence

 While Confluence can become the place where all your contracts are worked on, completed, and stored, Jira can become the place where you track the work that’s done on them.
 Jira is great at holding items that represent specific tasks and letting you track the status of those tasks.
 For example, Jira supports custom fields where you can define things such as contract renewal and expiration dates and remind teams to take action.

 Linking Confluence pages to Jira issues is super-easy and can be done automatically.
 It enables you to track the status of your contracts in Jira and also do some reporting on them.
-You can look at the number of contracts in progress, under review, or completed, contract types and values, contracts by region, due dates, assignee, etc. You can also create a Jira dashboard to report on all your contracts, and there are add-ons available, so you can customize these dashboards and make them easier to manage.
+You can look at the number of contracts in progress, under review, or completed, contract types and values, contracts by region, due dates, assignee, etc. You can also create a Jira dashboard to report on all your contracts.

 In effect, Confluence acts as your collaborative workspace and repository and maintains an audit trail of changes, and Jira acts as your status tracker to understand the level of completion on each contract.